Let’s talk about that 10 days rule for newborn photography

 cell snapshot: (c) Olan Mills circa 1993-1994 (?)

 Well, turns out it’s only a puny little 8×10.
-We dont have ANY family portraits displayed, and yet when I asked my mother if I could keep it, she freaked out and refused because it was HERS.
+We don’t have ANY family portraits displayed, and yet when I asked my mother if I could keep it, she freaked out and refused because it was HERS.
 So, my mom DOES care about photos, she’s just the type of person who loves to keep images in photo boxes or albums instead of on the wall for all to see.
 I then discovered the giant 20×24 framed canvas print (from another session with Olan Mills) of me stored in the basement, which has me at about 2/3 years old.
 That’s even bigger than my high-school graduation photo (which I also found and hung up for them with my younger brother’s!) yet was stashed between two storage cupboards instead of on the wall.
-Turns out my mom didn’t get the chance to travel to a studio while I was a newborn, and simply thought she skipped the window of opportunity to get baby pictures all-together.
+Turns out my mom didn’t get the chance to travel to a studio while I was a newborn, and simply thought she skipped the window of opportunity to get baby pictures altogether.
 I had missed out on nice frameable photos of myself as a newborn baby because of a preconception about age.
-Sure I have a ton of polaroids and developped (or not) films to turn to in my photo album ahem.. my mom’s photo album that I absolutely love and treasure, but I would not want to print any of those larger than the 3×5 or 4×6 or 5×7 they already are because they are not exactly wall-worthy.
+Sure I have a ton of polaroids and developed (or not) films to turn to in my photo album ahem.. my mom’s photo album that I absolutely love and treasure, but I would not want to print any of those larger than the 3×5 or 4×6 or 5×7 they already are because they are not exactly wall-worthy.

 cell snaps of various photos: circa 1990-1994 (before the sibling)